SludgeVohaul/audiotools/README_audible2m4b.md

 ```
 ./audible2m4b.sh [-v] srcdir targetdir

--v means verbose, which will produce verbose output on stdout.
+-v means verbose, which will output the shell commands on stdout.

-srcdir is the directory holding the audible aax files.
+srcdir is the directory with the AAX files.

-targetdir is where the audiobook files will be written to.
+targetdir is the directory where the M4B files will be stored.
 ```

 ### Gotchas